Sutter Health

 For support finding in-network physicians and hospitals, members can call the customer care number on their health plan ID card or visit their plan’s website

-UnitedHealthcare members who are in active or ongoing treatment for a serious or complex condition at a Sutter hospital or with a Sutter provider are eligible to continue care throughout the course of their treatment at in-network costs
+UnitedHealthcare members who are in active or ongoing treatment for a serious or complex condition with a Sutter physician are eligible to continue care throughout the course of their treatment at in-network costs

 Continuity of care allows people in the middle of treatment at the time a provider leaves our network to continue accessing care with their provider for a period of time.